COSMOS-UALR/TopicStreamsTools/README.md

 ![Date Field](/images/idField.png)

 * **model_type**
 Type of topic model to use.
-Options: LDA, HDP.
+Options: LDA, LDA-Mallet, HDP.
 Default is LDA (Recommended).
 With LDA, the model attempts to fit the corpus to the specified number of topics.
 HDP will attempt a best guess at the number of topics (with a maximum threshold of 150) and show  the 'numberTopics' most represented topics.

+* **mallet_path**
+If the topic model is LDA-Mallet, you will need to provide the path to its home directory.
+You can download mallet [here](http://mallet.cs.umass.edu/download.php).

+* **optimize_model**
+Setting this parameter to True will train models using a range of topic numbers and select the one with the highest coherence.
+This will increase the length of the first run time.

+* **coherence_measure**
+The type of measure to give coherence score.
+Accepted values are `c_v`(default) and `u_mass`.
+Details on coherence measures can be found [here](https://towardsdatascience.com/evaluate-topic-model-in-python-latent-dirichlet-allocation-lda-7d57484bb5d0).

 * **roundToDay**
 If defined and True, rounds dates to the nearest day.
 Better for larger corpora spanning over multiple months.

-* **numberTopics**
-The total number of topics you would like your corpus to be divided into.
-Experiment with this.
-Ten or 20 is usually a good number but larger datasets may obtain good results with 50 topics.

 * **numberWords**
 The total number of words you would like to represent each topic.
 For example, if numberWords = 10 this will be the result: